dianedouglas/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By Joe Karasek

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
+This is a basic fictional website for a bakery, which came with a buggy custom module.
-Students must fix the module, add their own custom module and a Zen sub-theme.
+The assignment was to fix the bug in the module, and then add both a zen sub-theme and a theme built from scratch.

 ## Setup